lemonshaq/hello/readme.txt

 this is another practice
-trying to learn some git
+trying to learn some git huuu